isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-16-post-Bottle Gourd.md

 <section>
 	<h4>Growing:</h4>
 	<p>Bottle gourds will produce more flowers and thus more fruit when fed with fertilisers high in Phosphorus and Potassium.
-Plants can be fertilised regularly a month after germination for a fuller crop.</p>
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised regularly</a> a month after germination for a fuller crop.</p>
-	<p>Because the vines will grow on top of each other, it is a good practice to prune regularly and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
+	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
 	<br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for immature, green fruits for eating around 60 days after sowing.
+	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> for immature, green fruits for eating around 60 days after sowing.
 The best time to harvest the fruit is in the early morning, before 9am.
 Fruits can be left on the vine to harden and mature if they are to be used for seeds or decorative purposes.
 The fruit will become hard and brown, with the supporting vine shrivelling when ripe.</p>
 	<p>The plant will continuously produce fruit for about 3 months to a year before declining.</p>
 	<br>